 Newsflash.
 Not all dogs want to be petted.
 But you wouldn’t know it from watching videos on YouTube.

 What you can learn on YouTube is that there are lots of dogs whose owners _think_ they are enjoying petting.
 But they aren’t.
 This is another one of those disconnects between dog and people language.
-People who clearly adore their dogs–and whose dogs love them–post videos of said dogs saying in every polite way they know how that they would like the human to STOP.
+People who adore their dogs–and whose dogs love them–post videos of said dogs saying in every polite way they know how that they would like the human to STOP.

-And in all of the millions of videos on YouTube, I haven’t found one that plainly explains a way to tell if a dog enjoys petting.
+And in all of the millions of videos on YouTube, I haven’t found one that explains a way to tell if a dog enjoys petting.
 Since this is Dog/Human Communication 101, I took a stab at it.

 I made a video that demonstrates a “Consent Test” for petting.
 A Consent Test is a way to tell if a dog likes something.
 It’s very simple.
 If you cause the activity to stop, does the dog take action to make it start again?